“My brother, he’s crazy. He thinks he’s a chicken. We’d take him to a psychiatrist, but we need the eggs.” –Woody Allen.

 And that’s pretty much the problem with managing creatives.
 Yes, they’re kind of crazy, but we need the eggs.
 The question is how do we manage people who don’t like to be managed?
 How can we turn a ship of pirates into a navy?

 While some of the answers are common sense, surprisingly most aren’t.
 As with most advertising insights, the best answers come from a deep understanding the target market – creative people.

-On November 2, join author, ad veteran and Professor Luke Sullivan, who will discuss how to more effectively manage the creative process.
+Join author, ad veteran and Professor Luke Sullivan, who will discuss how to more effectively manage the creative process.

 Ad veteran Luke Sullivan will cover the key principles to effectively manage creative people and the creative process.
 You’ll leave this webinar with short- and long-term ways to improve the creative output of your people.

 - What motivates creatives (hint: money isn’t one of them)

 - Why it’s crucial to tell creatives about the “why”